-Field Description Name Helps you identify the element on the canvas.
-Unique Name Automatically populated if empty when you fill out the Name field and press TAB.
+Field Description Available in: both Salesforce Name Helps you identify the element on the canvas.
+Classic and Lightning Unique Name Automatically populated if empty when you fill out the Name field and press TAB.
 The requirement for uniqueness applies only to elements within the current flow.
 Two elements can have the same unique name, provided they are used in different flows.
 A unique name is limited to underscores and alphanumeric characters.
-It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
-Description Appears after you click Add Description .
+It must begin with a letter, not include spaces, not end with an Available in: Essentials , Professional, Enterprise , Performance, Unlimited , and Developer Editions underscore, and not contain two consecutive underscores.
+An a serie of the series of th

+Description Appears after you click Add Description.